tonytvo/blog-generator/content/blog/road-less-stupid/index.md

 The key to defining the root problem is discovering the obstacle (it resides in the gap) that is impeding your progress from here to there.
 It is the obstacle that is the problem, not the dissatisfaction with your current circumstances!

 “Mistakes are not a sin unless it is not admitted.
 Until you admitted and take responsibility, it will be hard to learn the lesson and move forward.
 More importantly, you might not be able to foresee when that mistake wants to happen and you will definitely fall into the same trap and make a worse mistake.

+You are right not because others agree with you, but because your facts and reasoning are sound.” – Benjamin Graham

+“Should you find yourself in a chronically leaking boat, energy devoted to changing vessels is likely to be more productive than energy devoted to patching leaks.“

 # References